exalt/exalt/packages/toolchain/README.md

 #### Options:
 - library (default: false) - sets the project to be compiled as a library.
 - target (default: "es2015") - sets the JavaScript version to be transpiled to.
+- codesplitting (default: false) - specifies whether or not to use a code splitting build.
 - minify (default: false) - determines whether or not the build should be minified.
 - sourcemap (default: false) - determines whether or not sourcemaps should be generated.
 - paths (default: {}) - object that maps aliases to file paths.